 Enter your email address below, and we’ll send you a free breakdown of national PT salary data, including averages for each state and lists of the top-paying regions and clinical settings.

 2. Salary doesn’t always trump hourly.

 As the old saying goes, time is money.
 And if you’re consistently logging extra hours as a salaried employee, then you’re getting less money for your time—that’s just simple math.
-For this reason, some therapists prefer a clock-in-clock-out pay format.
+For this reason, some therapists prefer a clock-in-clock-out pay format (if you’re wondering what the mean hourly wage is for physical therapists across the nation, it’s $43.35).
 Employers can benefit from this kind of structure too: research shows that hourly wage earners report higher levels of job satisfaction than those working on salary—and happier employees typically are more productive employees.

 3. A DPT doesn’t necessarily equal more dough.

 Are you a practicing PT playing around with the idea of entering a post-professional doctor of physical therapy (DPT) program?
 If salary is your top motivation for earning a more advanced degree, you might want to think twice.
 According to the APTA, current figures do not support the assumption that DPT practitioners get better jobs or earn higher salaries than those possessing baccalaureate or master’s degrees.
 In fact, a therapist’s number of years in clinical practice plays a much larger role in determining salary than does his or her educational level.